- What’s a “listening room”?

 Our main mission is trying to help local and regional performers and presenters find attentive and appreciative audiences; and our second main mission is to offer Bellows Falls people (and anybody else who wants to come to shows) a range of good and good-hearted talent; and our third main mission is to contribute to lifting up, in our own small way, the reputation and visibility of Bellows Falls and the mid-Connecticut River Valley as a cool and talented and smart place to come and check out and drop a few bucks into the local economy.

 What those things have in common is that they ain’t about us.
-There are lots of reasons to check out this area, we’re just one of them.
-In fact, here’s a list of performance centers and theater groups within 25 driving miles of Stage 33 Live.
+There are lots of reasons to visit this area, we’re just one of them.
+Here’s a list of performance centers and theater groups within 25 driving miles of Stage 33 Live.
 We’ve kept the list mostly to nonprofits.
-Some are backed by big money, but most struggle financially like we do.
-Art galleries aren’t included, or clubs and bars where performance is an add-on rather than the main thing… but those are definitely around too.
+A few are backed by big money, but most struggle.
+Art galleries aren’t included in this list, or clubs and bars where performance is an add-on rather than the main thing… but those are definitely around too.
 Libraries with active schedules are included because libraries are cool.
 There’s undoubtedly deserving places we’ve overlooked.
-There are places that fall just outside the arbitrary 25-mile cutoff, but a line’s gotta be drawn somewhere.
+And there are places that fall just outside our arbitrary 25-mile cutoff, but a line’s gotta be drawn somewhere.
 The list is in order of driving distance from Stage 33 Live.

 Bellows Falls Opera House